 When the misconduct or negligence of an individual causes someone to lose their life, families are often traumatized by the sudden and unexpected death.
 Questions arise as to how spouses with young children will survive, how final expenses will be paid, and what legal action can be taken.
 A flood of emotions consume families who are struggling to pick up the pieces and move on.

-The Rinehardt Law Firm represents families who lost someone important due to an untimely death.
-When you need an experienced wrongful death lawyer in Columbus, our firm will vigorously fight for your rights and seek compensation to help your family find closure and secure financial stability after the death of an important family member.
+The Rinehardt Injury Attorneys represents families who lost someone important due to an untimely death.
+When you need an experienced injury lawyer in Columbus, our firm will vigorously fight for your rights and seek compensation to help your family find closure and secure financial stability after the death of an important family member.

 What Is A Wrongful Death Claim?